SM Rookies

-SM Rookies (Korean: 에스엠루키즈, stylized as SMROOKIES) is a pre-debut training team created by South Korean entertainment agency SM Entertainment in 2013, composed of trainees who have yet to join an idol group.
-From 2013 to 2018, the team officially introduced 30 members, with 25 of them later debuting in the groups Red Velvet (4), NCT and its first four subunits (19), Aespa (1), and Lami as an actress.
+SM Rookies (Korean: 에스엠루키즈, stylized in all caps as SMROOKIES) is a pre-debut training team created by South Korean entertainment agency SM Entertainment in 2013, composed of trainees who have yet to join an idol group.
+From 2013 to 2023, the team officially introduced 35 members, of which 30 debuted under SM Entertainment as part of Red Velvet, NCT, Aespa, Riize, and Mytro, with rookie Lami debuting as an actress.
+Since 2024, the team has had no active members.

 History

 2013–2017: Formation and debuts of Red Velvet and NCT

 SM Entertainment formally announced the creation of SM Rookies on December 3, 2013, featuring members Seulgi, Jeno and Taeyong.
 On December 9, Irene, Jaehyun and Lami were introduced.
 On December 16, members Mark, Hansol, and Jisung were introduced, followed by Johnny, Ten and Yuta on December 23.

 In January 2014, SM Rookies opened their official Twitter account.
 Wendy was introduced on March 13, 2014, with the song "Because Of You", recorded for the soundtrack of the SM C&C-produced series Mimi.
 On March 19, 2014, a video of Wendy singing "Speak Now" by Taylor Swift was released.
-In April, SM Entertainment launched the official website of SM Rookies project, which they announced with a video teaser uploaded onto their official YouTube channel, featuring Irene, Seulgi, Wendy, Taeyong, Jaehyun, and Mark.
+In April, SM Entertainment launched the official website of the SM Rookies project, which they announced with a video teaser uploaded onto their official YouTube channel, featuring Irene, Seulgi, Wendy, Taeyong, Jaehyun, and Mark.
 Seulgi later featured on labelmate Henry's song "Butterfly".
 On July 17, a performance video of Irene and Seulgi dancing to the song "Be Natural" by S.E.S. was released, credited to SR14G.

 Member Donghyuck was later introduced on July 17, 2014.
 On July 21, Taeyong released a track video for the song "Open The Door".
-On July 22, Mark and Donghyuck featured in the first video of the Rookie Station project.
+On July 22, Mark and Donghyuck were featured in the first video of the Rookie Station project.
 Later that month, the agency confirmed Irene, Seulgi, and Wendy as members of the group Red Velvet.
-On August 14, SM Rookies member Yeri featured in the third video of Rookie Station alongside Taeyong, Yuta, Jaehyun, Mark, Jeno and Donghyuck.
+On August 14, SM Rookies member Yeri was featured in the third video of Rookie Station alongside Taeyong, Yuta, Jaehyun, Mark, Jeno and Donghyuck.
 On August 21, the fourth video of the Rookies Station series was released.
 On August 24, a video of Johnny, Taeyong and Hansol dancing to the song "Super Moon" was released, credited to SR14B.
 On September 16, the sixth video of the Rookie Station was released, featuring members Johnny, Yuta, Ten, and Jaehyun.

-On October 9, Taeyong featured in Red Velvet's single "Be Natural".
+On October 9, Taeyong was featured in Red Velvet's single "Be Natural".